AFixt/meetabl-api/README.md

-# AccessMeet API
+# meetabl API

-A WCAG 2.2 AA/AAA compliant booking API for the AccessMeet platform.
-AccessMeet is a responsive and accessible microsaas booking system designed to compete with Calendly and other inaccessible calendar booking products.
+A WCAG 2.2 AA/AAA compliant booking API for the meetabl platform. meetabl is a responsive and accessible microsaas booking system designed to compete with Calendly and other inaccessible calendar booking products.

 ## Features